 Out for a while in meditation.
 Then noisy mind for a while.
 Then breath, large in view, everything else quiet, and quiet.

-then noticing like a playful fountain
+Then noticing something like a playful fountain

 but without place of origin or direction